 - Place your plants (or bulbs, if you’re direct planting) 12″ apart and in rows that are 6-12″ apart.
 Technically they can be grown in tighter conditions but your harvested bulbs won’t be as big and you’ll have trouble weeding and/or hoeing between them.

 - Plant your module grown plants at the same level that they’re growing at.
 Firm them in afterwards by pressing the soil with your fingers.

-Garlic is a fairly easy crop to care for
+Garlic is an easy crop to care for

 Once garlic is planted out into the ground they’re easy to care for.
 I do very little for my plants while they’re growing except to make sure that weeds are not growing among my patch.
 I also make sure that the soil they’re growing in is always moist.
 This means mulching the top of the soil with compost and soil.

 Most animals and birds will steer clear of garlic so you shouldn’t have too many issues with them.
 The only real disease that I’ve seen them come down with is ‘Rust’ which is a kind of rusty mottling on the leaves.
 It doesn’t hurt the bulb though so if you’re close to harvest time don’t be too concerned.
 If you spot it earlier in the season though it can be a problem.
 Snip off the leaves as soon as you see it happening and make sure to bin them rather than put them on your compost heap.

 Garlic is ready for me to dig up in late June and early July.
 I dig them up all at once and then take them home to dry in the garage.
 If you live in a sunnier place, you can dry them outdoors.
 Just make sure that you let them get as dry as possible before putting them in bags or braids.
 Here’s some more tips on harvesting:

 - When you notice the bottom leaves of the plants beginning to turn yellow it’s almost harvest time.
 Try not to water the plants too much in the last month of their growing time.